CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Compatibility & Versatility

-For example, road bike pedal power meters are compatible with any road bike.
-They are also easily transferable between bikes, thanks to standardized pedal threads.
+For example, road bike pedal power meters are compatible with any road bike and are easily transferable between bikes due to standardized pedal threads.
+Conversely, spider or bottom bracket power meters are less compatible and versatile.

 Data Accuracy & Consistency